Dwight-Englewood School: Student government

 The Dwight-Englewood Student Government is divided into many initiatives.
 There are three groups of initiatives, which include a Curriculum, Facilities, and Life/Spirit Group.
 Within each group, there are multiple initiatives.
 Each initiative focuses on a certain issue such as workload or the Coop.
 There is also a President and a Vice-President, along with a Head for each Group and Initiative.
 There is also the position of Class Coordinator within each grade.

 Before, the Student Government was divided into four Committees, Life, Spirit, Facilities, and Curriculum.
 The Student Life committee focused on things such as social events, and student privileges.
-The Spirit Committee concurrently worked with the life committee on social events, and they also hosted Spirit Week.
+The Spirit Committee concurrently worked with the life committee on social events, and they also hosted Spirit Week, Coffeehouse, and the MAGIC field day.
 The Facilities Committee addressed needs that include mending infrastructure around campus, and Maintenance Appreciation Day.
-The Curriculum Committee worked on the curriculum of the school.

-The Facilities Committee passed a cell phone proposal, which will help with student-parent communication.
-The Curriculum Committee succeeded in securing several new courses, including a Philosophy course.
+Controversies

-2021 allegations from the Foundation Against Intolerance and Racism
+2021 allegations

 In May 2021, the Foundation Against Intolerance and Racism (FAIR) sent a letter to the school criticizing their lessons on gender identity and race.
 FAIR said that lessons at the school taught students that teach young children that people are in danger because of whiteness, that racism is exclusively associated with whiteness, and say without qualification that white people have more opportunities than "non-white" people.
-FAIR also criticized lessons on gender identity and pronouns, claiming that they were age-innapropriate and that asking students to share their pronouns or use other schoolmate's pronouns may violate their religious rights.
+FAIR also criticized lessons on gender identity and pronouns, claiming that they were age-inappropriate and that asking students to share their pronouns or use other schoolmate's pronouns may violate their religious rights.

-In June, FAIR started a campaign to support Dana Stangel-Plower, who resigned from the Dwight-Englewood School due to what she called "essentialist, racialist thinking".
+In June, FAIR started a campaign to support Dana Stangel-Plowe, who resigned from the Dwight-Englewood School due to what she called "essentialist, racialist thinking".
 In her resignation letter, which was published by FAIR, she stated "this year, administrators continue to assert D-E's policy that we are hiring 'for diversity,' D-E has become a workplace that is hostile toward educators based solely on their immutable traits."

-2022 resignation of Head of School
+Head of School's 2022 resignation

 On May 2, 2022, a little over a month before the end of the school year, the Dwight-Englewood community was informed that Head of School Dr. Rodney De Jarnett had resigned "effectively immediately."
-In an email to parents and students, Board President Robert E. Miller stated, "Dr. De Jarnett's resignation follows conduct inconsistent with Dwight-Englewood School’s values and standards of behavior."
+In an email to parents and students, Board President Robert E. Miller stated, "Dr. De Jarnett's resignation follows conduct inconsistent with Dwight-Englewood School's values and standards of behavior."